nanagajui/beskriva/README.md

 - Capacitor for mobile apps
 - Tauri for desktop applications
 - Service Worker for offline functionality

+## 🚀 Future Development

+The next major development phase involves building out the backend to support user accounts and server-side data persistence.
+This will enable multi-device synchronization and open the door for collaborative features.

+See the [PLAN.md](PLAN.md) file for a detailed development roadmap.

 ## 🎨 UI Components